Perranuthnoe to Prussia Cove

 Kiddlywinks were beer houses which outside of Cornwall were generally known as Tiddlywinks.
 These became popular after the 1830 Beer Act which provided a relatively low-cost license from the Customs and Excise to sell beer or cider, but not spirits which required a Magistrate's Licence.
 In Cornwall, many also sold smuggled spirits.
 The origin of the name is the matter of some debate: one possibility is that "tiddlywink" was rhyming slang for "drink" or, particularly in Cornwall, a "wink" may have been a signal that contraband brandy could be obtained.
 However, it is generally thought that the slang phase for drunkenness - "to be a bit tiddly" - stems from these establishments.

-24. Turn right onto the lane and follow it around a number of bends, past the bakery and past a waymark and public footpath sign on a bend, and further along the road to reach a second public footpath sign (high up) after a wooden gate.
+24. Turn right onto the lane and follow it past the buildings and around a bend with a "No Parking - Keep Clear" sign.
+Continue along the road to reach a stile with a footpath sign (high up, facing the opposite direction) immediately after a wooden gate on the left.

 Despite the illegality of their "free trade", the Carters had a reputation for being honest and godly men.
 Swearing and vulgar conversation were banned on their ships and Harry Carter held church services for fellow smugglers and eventually retired to become a full-time preacher.
 John Carter's reputation is epitomised by a story of him breaking into the Penzance Custom House to liberate a confiscated consignment of tea which was due for delivery to his customer.
 The Customs officers are reported to have said "John Carter has been here, and we know it because he is an upright man, and has taken away nothing which was not his own."